yztulk/asterisk-config/README.md

 - Install wireless / ethernet monitoring tool to track upload and download bandwidth
 - Install dnsmasq and Midnight Commander on asterisk image
 - Build Rofem website
+- Install new VPN server and do certificate exchange through secure connection

 # Security (todo)
 - Run Asterisk as a user, not as root